networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 directed and undirected.
 Other variants of the shortest path problem such as all pairs of shortest paths are also supported.

-To specify that graph is weighted, user must provide a weight attribute name by using the ``weight`` parameter.
-This can be a string that corresponds to an edge attribute or a function that returns the weight of an edge.
+To specify that a graph is weighted, the user must provide a weight for the edges by using the ``weight`` parameter.
+This can be either a string holding the name of an edge attribute or a function that returns the weight of an edge.
 If no weight is specified, the graph is treated as unweighted.
 In the case ``weight`` is specified, but the edge does not have the specified attribute, the edge is